Akrasia

 Description to come later

-A useful insight from behavioural economics is that coordinating between my past self, my current self, my near future self and my far future self is a difficult coopereration game and it might be useful to think time management as a mechanism design problem where all the players are me.
+A useful insight from behavioural economics is that coordinating between my past self, my current self, my near future self and my far future self is a difficult cooperation game I sometimes think of time management as a mechanism design problem where all the players are me, at different points in the past and future.

 Akrasia (ancient Greek ἀκρασία, “lacking command over oneself”) is the state of acting against one’s better judgment, not doing what one genuinely wants to do.
 It encompasses procrastination, lack of self-control, lack of follow-through, and any kind of addictive behavior.